[STS-Africa] FW: Call for Papers "Infrastructures as urban solutions? Critical perspectives on transformative socio-technical change"

 continuous and emergent infrastructural change and the incremental layering

-of “old” and “new” socio-technical components of infrastructures over longer
+of old and new socio-technical components of infrastructures over longer

 periods, during which core parts of incumbent systems persist.